Nigel Harrison

 Nigel began playing piano aged 5 and clarinet aged 11.
 He was a Junior Exhibitioner at Trinity College of Music.
 He studied clarinet privately under Alan Hartwell, and was principal clarinet of the Stoneleigh Youth Orchestra.
 Subsequently, while at Medical School he sang leads in 5 Gilbert and Sullivan Operettas and played two piano concertos with the Charing Cross Hospital orchestra.

 In 2006 he emigrated to New Zealand to work as a specialist physician in Whangarei, Northland.
-He became principal clarinet of the Northland Sinfonia and with them he played two clarinet concertos - Krommer in Eflat and the Mozart.
-He was elected principal clarinet of the New Zealand Doctors’ Orchestra in 2012, 2013 and 2015.
-He conducted the Northland Sinfonia orchestra and the Whangarei Choral Society for 5 years from 2009-2014.
+He became principal clarinet of the Northland Sinfonia and with them he played two clarinet concertos - Krommer in E-flat and the Mozart.
+He was principal clarinet of the New Zealand Doctors’ Orchestra in 2012, 2013 and 2015.
+He first took up the baton in 2009 and was conductor of the Northland Sinfonia and Whangarei Choral Society from 2009-2014.